Nick Young: Meme

 In October 2014, Young uploaded a YouTube video of himself going about his daily life with an assistant known as "Big Meat".
 A screenshot of the video, showing Young giving a perplexed look, went viral soon after, becoming an internet meme.
 Reflecting on it, Young once remarked, "Some people only recognize me for that — ain't you the meme guy?"

+Podcasting career

+Currently, Young is part of "Gil's Arena" cast alongside his Wizard teammate Gilbert Arenas.